oscar-franzen/text-tv-client/README.md

 ## An extremely simple teletext client
 An extremely simple Swedish Television Text TV Client [1,2] for the Linux command line.
 Written as a toy project to learn Rust.
+The actual protocol is https since SVT's teletext [3] can also be accessed online.

 ## Compile instructions
+A Linux 64 bit executable binary is also provided in the repo root.

 ```bash
 git clone https://github.com/oscar-franzen/text-tv-client